AVEVA/CONNECT-data-services-developer-docs/content/add-organize-data/collect-data/connectors/pi-to-ocs/pi-to-ocs-data-transfers/transfer-data-to-ocs.md

 1. Initiate your data transfer and monitor its progress.

 **Note:** If you have configured an AF server, you will not be able to create a transfer until AF indexing is complete.
-AF indexing status is listed on the Details pane in the PI to OCS Agents page.
+AF indexing status is listed on the Details pane in the PI to Data Hub Agents page.

 ![](../../images/af-indexing.png)

 ### Name the transfer and set data privacy settings

-1. In the left pane, select **Data Collection** > **PI to OCS Agent**.
+1. In the left pane, select **Data Collection** > **PI to Data Hub Agent**.

-1. In the `PI to OCS Agents` window, select the agent for the data transfer.
+1. In the `PI to Data Hub Agents` window, select the agent for the data transfer.

 1. In the `Details` pane, click **Create Transfer**.